Dan-Buck/kivi-timer/README.md

 - **timer.txt** : updated at every 1s `timer-update` emit, potentially utilized for connection-free timer rendering.

 ## Ngrok Setup
 The app can use Ngrok for external access and to provide a redundant connection method when local networks are spotty.
-You will need to register and configure an account (free and easy, see above).
-The tunnel URL is displayed in the console when the server starts.
+You will need to register and configure an account ([free and easy!](https://ngrok.com/)).
+The tunnel URL is displayed in the console when the server starts, or via the /connections endpoint.
 Share this with other clients and users who need access.

 ## Contributing
 Feel free to submit pull requests or issues to improve the app.